G-A-R-D-E-N/FO4IDE/README.md

   assistant makes it, and the plugin is written by [Mutagen](https://github.com/Mutagen-Modding/Mutagen) rather than by hand

-It's built on a patched Mutagen, so it doesn't go through xEdit and doesn't need xEdit installed.
-One codebase runs natively on Windows and Linux.

 ## Screenshots

 The record editor, the visual Papyrus editor, and the game-asset panels.
 Click any image for the